arks-org/arks.github.io/content/_pages/index.md

 End users, especially researchers, rely on ARKs for long term access to the global scientific and cultural record.
 Since 2001 some 8.2 billion ARKs have been created by over [{{ site.num_ark_orgs }} organizations] — libraries, data centers, archives, museums, publishers, government agencies, and vendors.

+{% include image.html url="../assets/images/pages/index/ark_things.png" description="Some things that have ARKs — an article, violin, genealogy, painting, book,
+sports photo, and plant specimen — assigned by the Louvre, Smithsonian Institution, Internet Archive, California Digital Library, and FamilySearch." %}

 ARKs are open, mainstream, non-paywalled, decentralized persistent identifiers that you can start creating in under 48 hours.
 They identify anything digital,